 *60-95% alcohol to be most effective in killing germs!

 Always take note of the alcohol concentration specified on the product label which should be 60% or above.
 It can destroy proteins in micro-organisms and is therefore effective in killing germs.
 Yet, high concentration of over 95% alcohol will reduce its effectiveness as this speedily removes the water content of the micro-organisms and consequently, a protective layer is created, making it difficult to permeate into the micro-organisms again to destroy the proteins.

 *Check for any emollient ingredients from product label

-In addition to alcohol, some products also contain emollient ingredients such as glycerol and aloe, etc. which help soothing dry skin.
-As the added contents are usually in small amount and not being used in high dosage each time, it is considered to be safe even having some residual on hands after the evaporation of alcohol.
-Another option will be applying hand cream to prevent skin drying out after sanitizing hands with alcohol.
+In addition to alcohol, some products also contain emollient ingredients such as glycerol and aloe etc. which help soothing dry skin.
+As the added contents are usually small in amount and not being used in high dosage each time, it is considered to be safe even leaving some residues on hands after the evaporation of alcohol.
+Another option will be applying hand cream to prevent skin from drying after sanitizing hands with alcohol.

 *Cleaning and disinfectant products are governed by the “Consumer Goods Safety Ordinance”